bhk/scam/reference.md

 ## Macros

 Macros are user-defined syntax extensions.
-Macros are not values and cannot be passed to other functions; they can only be used in a compound expression similar to function invocation.

 There are two forms of macros: symbol macros and compound macros.